Measles outbreak sends vaccine demand soaring, even among the hesitant

 Breaking News Emails

-Demand for measles vaccine has surged in the Washington county where the highly contagious virus is linked to more than 50 confirmed illnesses this year — including among people who had previously shunned the shots.
+Demand for the measles vaccine has surged in a county in Washington state where the highly contagious virus is linked to more than 50 confirmed illnesses this year — including from people who had previously shunned the shots.

-Orders for two types of measles vaccines in Clark County were up nearly 500 percent in January compared to the same month last year, jumping from 530 doses to 3,150, according to state health department figures.
+Orders for two types of measles vaccines in Clark County were up almost 500 percent in January compared to the same month last year, jumping from 530 doses to 3,150, according to the state health department's figures.

 “During an outbreak is when you see an influx of patients who would otherwise be vaccine-hesitant,” said Virginia Ramos, infection control nurse with Sea Mar Community Health Center, which runs six sites that offer vaccines in Clark County.

-“We’re just happy that we’re prepared and that there is vaccine available.”
+“We’re just happy that we’re prepared and that there is vaccine available,” she added.

-The Vancouver Clinic, which operates medical offices and urgent care centers in the area, reported that shots administered jumped from 263 in January 2018 to 1,444 last month, a nearly 450 percent increase.
+The Vancouver Clinic, which operates medical offices and urgent care centers in the area, reported that shots administered jumped from 263 in January 2018 to 1,444 last month, an almost 450 percent increase.

-That’s a huge rise in a county where vaccination rates lag — only 76.5 percent of kindergartners had all the required immunizations for the 2017-18 school year.
+That’s a huge rise in a county in which vaccination rates lag — only 76.5 percent of kindergartners had all the required immunizations for the 2017-18 school year.
 Health officials have long worried about the potential for an outbreak in the region

 The orders represent only state-supplied vaccines requested through the federal Vaccines for Children program, which provides free immunizations to children who otherwise couldn’t afford them.